 Hawaii's re-opening has honestly been an evolving process with numerous changes and ongoing updates.
 Unfortunately, we recognize that this causes confusion to potential travelers, and we are continuing to monitor this situation closely.
 We will provide additional pertinent vaccine & health passport updates here regularly, from official sources, on this page as additional information becomes available to us.
 We also encourage our readers to sign up for our 'Hawaii Travel Update' emails to receive pertinent information on all of the recent developments regarding travel to Hawaii, including vaccination policy and health passport updates.

-Hawaii Safe Travels Card rollout
+Hawaii Safe Travels + Vaccination Card rollout

-As noted above, we believe the first phase of allowing vaccinated travelers to visit Hawaii, and bypass the testing and quarantine requirements, will entail a combination of the current 'Safe Travels' program combined with providing evidence of your vaccination card issued when you received your COVID-19 vaccine.
+The first phase of allowing vaccinated travelers to visit Hawaii, and bypass the testing and quarantine requirements, will entail a combination of the current 'Safe Travels' program combined with providing evidence of your vaccination card issued when you received your COVID-19 vaccine.

 Phases to Hawaii Vaccine / Health Passport Travel